 - Ruth Naomi Foster, aged 2 months.
 Born 1861 in Hailsham.
 Ruth married George Brewer on 26 April 1886 at Sutton, Surrey.
 They had three children.
 Ruth died in 1960 in Hendon, Middlesex.

 In 1871 Samuel and Jane were living at Barrack Road Cottage, Sampsons Road, Hailsham.
 Only Stephen and Ruth were living at home.
 Samuel Foster died in 1873 in Hailsham.
 In 1881, Jane Foster was a 64 year old laundress living at Terminus Road, Hailsham.
-Jane Foster died in December 1890.
+Jane Foster of Hailsham died aged 73 and was buried on 15 November 1890.
 As indicated above I do have concerns about whether all these entries relate to the same family and the correct family.

 James and Susannah's son Caleb Foster married Sophia Weller on 19 June 1849.
 Caleb, a labourer "of full age" was the son of James Foster, labourer was only able to make his mark.
 Sophia Weller, a minor (i.e. under 21) was the daughter of William Weller, farmer.

 In 1851 they were living at 8 Cacklebury, Hailsham where 26 year old Caleb was a general labourer.
 In 1861 they were still at the same address and Caleb was described as an agricultural labourer.
 In 1871 they were living at 30 acres field, Tonbridge, where 47 year old Caleb was a carter.
 They had ten children: